ImagingDataCommons/libdicom/doc/source/usage.rst

 If this function fails, ownership does not transfer.

-libdicom objects can also contain references to datastructures allocated by other programs, for example, arrays of numeric values.
+libdicom objects can also contain references to data structures allocated by other programs, for example, arrays of numeric values.

 .. code-block:: c